The four kinds of software architecture diagramming tools

 These tools integrate well into CI/CD pipelines, but they still require manual updates to stay accurate.

-⚠️ These tools don’t auto-update when the system changes—you still have to manually update the code.
+⚠️ These tools are well suited for planned and/ore required system architecture documentation, but not for ad-hoc system visibility, as they don’t auto-update when the system changes.
+You still have to manually update the code.

 Examples: